OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/immutable-infrastructure.md

 ### Automatically deploying

-The **Hello World** project can be configured to automatically deploy when a new deployment target becomes available. Â Once this has been configured, any Tentacles created when **Hello World Infrastructure** is deployed will automatically receive the current successful deployment of the **Hello World** project.
+The **Hello World** project can be configured to automatically deploy when a new deployment target becomes available.
+Once this has been configured, any Tentacles created when **Hello World Infrastructure** is deployed will automatically receive the current successful deployment of the **Hello World** project.

 1. Create a new trigger for the Hello World project
 2. Select the event "New deployment target becomes available"